BhavyeMathur/goopylib-v1/README.md

 * Added Mangling Functions to the `Point` class and added more to the `Colour` class
 * Changed the `__pow__` function for colours and Points to use `pow(a, b, m)` and not `a ** b % m`
+* Removed the `_move()` function from the Point class because it is no longer a GraphicsObject (v6.10-dev)

+* Every function in the Point class now raises a GraphicsError if the user hasn't provided the correct argument
+* The GraphWin checks for the icon texture in the local directory if it does not exist in the textures/ folder

 #### 1.0.39-beta 9th July 2020